 Kendra Ferreira

-Type: Peritoneal Mesothelioma
+Type: Peritoneal mesothelioma

-Survival: 18 years
+Survival: 20+ years

 A Mother's Story

-Kendra Ferreira of Rhode Island enjoyed making and teaching art while living a great life with her family before she was diagnosed with peritoneal mesothelioma in 2001.
+Kendra Ferreira, of Rhode Island, enjoyed making and teaching art while living a great life with her family before she was diagnosed with peritoneal mesothelioma in 2001.

-Close to two decades later, she is healthy and continues to have a passion for art and her family.
+More than two decades later, she is healthy and continues to have a passion for art and her family.

 Kendra is the mother of three boys, all of whom were teenagers at the time of her diagnosis.
 They were essential for pushing her to beat her diagnosis.

 Nobody expects to be diagnosed with mesothelioma, and early symptoms are often perceived as something minor.
 Kendra had been experiencing abdominal pains and trouble with digestion before her abdomen began swelling.
 The swelling was due to fluid buildup called ascites.
-The tumors in her abdominal lining was responsible.
+The tumors in her abdominal lining were responsible.
 According to her, the swelling became so severe it looked like she was a few months pregnant, so it was at that point that she decided to see her doctor.

-Peritoneal Mesothelioma
+Peritoneal mesothelioma

-- Clinical trial surgery
+Clinical trial surgery; chemotherapy

 Kendra's Treatment Plan